OhmGeek/Jukebox/ui/README.md

-# Jukebox :: UI
+# Jukebox :: UI :: Player
-The React-based user interface for the picker.
+The React-based user interface for the player.

 ## How does this work
-This provides a React UI for users to view the queue, select songs, and control the overall system.
+This provides a React UI for users to view:
+- The YouTube player (if backend=YouTube)
+- Currently playing song
+- What's up next

 Technologies:
 - Socket.io and JSON is used for communication between client and server